anshulsamar/anshulsamar.github.io/_texts/partnergame.md

 comfortable taking whoever is chosen as your partner for life?
 When you settle on your attributes, share them with Person B.

-**Proposal**: If you are Person B, your job is to now to offer a marriage proposal to Person A.  “Person A, I have a proposal here from someone who satisfies all the qualities mentioned, but is also _____.”
+**Proposal**: If you are Person B, your job is to now to offer a proposal to Person A.  “Person A, I have a proposal here from someone who satisfies all the qualities mentioned, but is also _____.”
 You can fill in the blank with any attribute you wish.
 For example, “Person A, here is a proposal for a funny lawyer who likes travel, writing, and hates the Red Sox but is Hindu and is dead set on never having kids.”
-Here, your job is to come up with proposals that really push Person A to face whatever preferences they have for partners, as well as their own biases and concepts surrounding marriage, family, and gender roles.
+Here, your job is to come up with proposals that really push Person A to face whatever preferences they have for partners, as well as their own biases and concepts surrounding marriage/parternships, family, and gender roles.
 Try to get to what matters to them and what they are willing to give up.
 Don’t be afraid to challenge them and their views - consider offering proposals from a wide range of potential partners,